-- 1. Member States shall provide that currency exchange offices and trust or company service providers shall be licensed or registered and providers of gambling services be authorised. - 2.
-In respect of the entities referred to in paragraph 1, Member States shall require competent authorities to ensure that the persons who effectively direct or will direct the business of such entities or the beneficial owners of such entities are fit and proper persons. - 3.
-In respect of the obliged entities referred to in Article 2(1)(3) (a), (b) and (d) [...], Member States shall ensure that competent authorities take the necessary measures to prevent criminals or their associates from holding a management function in or otherwise controlling those obliged entities.
+- 1. Member States shall provide that currency exchange offices and trust or company service providers shall be licensed or registered and providers of gambling services be [...] regulated. - 2.
+Member States shall require competent authorities to ensure that the persons who hold a management function in entities referred to in paragraph 1, or are the beneficial owners of such entities, are fit and proper persons. - 3.
+In respect of the obliged entities referred to in Article 2(1)(3) (a), (b) and (d), Member States shall ensure that competent authorities take the necessary measures to prevent [...] criminals or their associates from holding a management function in or being the beneficial owners of those obliged entities.